aeternitas008/BrickGameTetris/materials/instructions_for_testing.md

 # Instructions for running tests

-In addition to testing for correct output data, the autotest system will check your program and its source code for the following points:
+In addition to testing for correct output, the automated testing system will check your program and its source code.
+To successfully pass the test, you must make sure that your program meets the requirements below.
+To do this, run the commands below locally and make sure that they do not output any errors.

 * **Style tests.** To check how much the beauty of your code meets the standards, for example, you can test your code using the _clang-format_ utility.
 The ```materials/linters``` folder contains the ```.clang-format``` file, which